javiercarreno/devops-test/README.md

     - Feel free to improve as much as you want.
 - The application stack should have:
     - An elastic load balancer.
-    - An autoscaling group of minimum 3 instances and 6 instances.
+    - An autoscaling group of minimum 3 instances and maximum 6 instances.
     - The client told us that sometimes the application needs a lot of CPU and bandwith.
-    - The user data needs to download the file "https://file-to-download" to the /usr/local/bin folder
+    - The user data needs to download the file "https://server.com/testapp-autoupdater" to the /usr/local/bin folder
         - The credentials for the download are: user:tUkArsHqQX4A7Hk7
     - The port 80 and 443 open to incoming traffic.